ChronoSheets/ChronoSheets-CSharp-Client/docs/TimesheetsApi.md

         public void main()
         {
             var apiInstance = new TimesheetsApi();
-            var timesheetId = 56;  // int? | The ID of the timesheet to delete var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var timesheetId = 56;  // int? | The ID of the Timesheet you want to delete var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Delete a timesheet
+                // Delete a timesheet.
+Requires the 'SubmitTimesheets' permission.
                 CSApiResponseBoolean result = apiInstance.TimesheetsDeleteTimesheet(timesheetId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }